thecoder-create/IoT_Integrated-Car_Park_Reservation_System/README.md

 # IoT_Integrated-Car_Park_Reservation_System

 This project contains code for a parking system that uses multiple ultrasonic sensors to detect parking spot occupancy and manage parking spot reservations.
 The system communicates with a microcontroller (TM4C123) using UART, and each sensor controls a corresponding LED to indicate the parking spot's status.
 The system also supports reserving and unreserving parking spots via UART commands.
-To view the lvie demo of this project, please visit this link:https://www.youtube.com/watch?v=Iovayu3T4Dw
+To view the live demo of this project, please visit this link: https://www.youtube.com/watch?v=Iovayu3T4Dw

 ## Introduction